Farming and ranching is a way of life. Farm management is a business.

 Here’s what farmers are saying about the benefits of this program

-“I appreciate the farm business management program.
+“I appreciate the Farm Management Education Program.
 I like looking at how my numbers are trending from previous years.
 The program gives me the opportunity to go over my year end numbers on an accrual basis and to see how my numbers stack up to other farmers in the area.”

 Bryan A., Bowbells, ND